realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 1. Start with an overall “Response Rules” or “Instructions” section with high-level guidance and bullet points.
 2. If you’d like to change a more specific behavior, add a section to specify more details for that category, like # Sample Phrases.
 3. If there are specific steps you’d like the model to follow in its workflow, add an ordered list and instruct the model to follow these steps.
+4. If behavior still isn’t working as expected:
+   1. Check for conflicting, underspecified, or wrong instructions and examples.
+If there are conflicting instructions, GPT-4.1 tends to follow the one closer to the end of the prompt.
+   2. Add examples that demonstrate desired behavior; ensure that any important behavior demonstrated in your examples are also cited in your rules.
+   3. It’s generally not necessary to use all-caps or other incentives like bribes or tips.
+We recommend starting without these, and only reaching for these if necessary for your particular prompt.
+Note that if your existing prompts include these techniques, it could cause GPT-4.1 to pay attention to it too strictly.